Information Technology and Data Strategy Analytics

 - "Love it - great visuals that are understandable for parents.
 Plus, it's good to have all information on one page."

 Tulsa Public Schools is committed to the success of all students, staff, and schools and is actively involved in conducting educational research toward this goal.
-If you are a researcher who would like to partner with our organization in the pursuit of research, we invite you contact Elena Schmidt, our Director of Research and Evaluation at firstname.lastname@example.org.

 The partnerships that we are most interested in establishing would:

 - Pursue research questions that support our strategic plan

 - Provide timely, actionable findings that benefit programming at Tulsa Public Schools